 Phone: (801) 585-0796

-I will be recruiting a new graduate student for Fall 2014.
-I will be looking for students who are interested in neuropsychological research on normal and abnormal aging, and on identifying early preclinical markers of cognitive decline among older adults.
+I will be recruiting a new graduate student for Fall 2016.
+I will be looking for students who are interested in neuropsychological research on normal and abnormal aging, and on identifying (a) early preclinical markers of cognitive decline among older adults and (b) markers that signal risk of executive lapses in daily life, as they relate to the ConVExA model (described above).
 This line of research may include examination of older adults' early changes in executive functioning, emotion regulation, or complex motor programming/motor learning.
 Additionally, in collaboration with Dr. Paula Williams, we are also interested in examining personality changes that signal incipient cognitive decline in old age.
-These questions would all be examined within the framework of a currently ongoing longitudinal project.
-Representative publications from these lines of research in our lab include Kraybill, Thorgusen, & Suchy (2012) and Suchy, Kraybill, & Franchow (2011).
+These questions would all be examined within the framework of the currently ongoing longitudinal project, as well as the currently ongoing cognitive intervention project.
+Students in my laboratory are motivated to generate publications, and are generally well-published by the time they leave graduate school.
+Representative publications from these lines of research in our lab include Kraybill, Thorgusen, & Suchy (2012), Franchow & Suchy (2015), Euler, Niermeyer, & Suchy (2015), and Suchy, Kraybill, & Franchow (2011).
 Within this general framework, I encourage students to identify their own niche and to develop their own line of programmatic research.

 RESEARCH ASSISTANTS/UNDERGRADUATE VOLUNTEERS: